-Because I’m sort of a control freak sometimes, I decided to do a little pom pom experimenting.
+Because I’m a total perfectionist, I decided to do a little pom pom experimenting.
 Using pretty much the same method with a few minor tweaks, you can make your pom poms big, little, shaggy, fluffy, basically whatever you want.

-First I experimented with wrapping the yarn around a different number of fingers.
-I made pom poms using two, three, and four fingers.
+First I experimented with making different size pom poms by wrapping the yarn around different number of fingers.
+I made small, medium, and large pom poms using two, three, and four fingers.